clnhlzmn/c_queue/readme.md

 * no dynamic allocation
 * simple api (init, push, pop)
 * interrupt safe with the following conditions
+  * one processor core
-  * one producer thread and one consumer thread
+  * one producer thread and one consumer thread (e.g. interrupt pushes and main pops)
   * atomic read and write of `QUEUE_INDEX_T` (default is `volatile uint8_t`)

 ## example